PGDip in Development Finance| Stellenbosch Business School Skip to main content

 Frequently Asked Questions

 Not necessarily.
-You need a relevant Bachelor’s degree with 2+ years working experience in order to be considered.
+You need a relevant Bachelor’s degree with 2+ years of working experience in order to be considered.

 Yes.
 South African students must pay a set deposit on admittance.
 75% of the annual fee is payable by the end of May and the balance of 25% by the end of September.
 South African students doing their PGDip over 2 years can spread their payment over 2 years.
 International admitted students pay 50% of the annual fee as deposit.
 The remainder is due two weeks before commencement of the programme.